Alex Verdugo Player Props: Red Sox vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have a 4.58 team ERA that ranks 23rd across all MLB pitching staffs.
+- The Diamondbacks have the 22nd-ranked team ERA across all league pitching staffs (4.53).

-- Diamondbacks pitchers combine to allow 60 total home runs at a rate of 1.2 per game (to rank 15th in the league).
+- Diamondbacks pitchers combine to surrender 60 total home runs at a clip of 1.2 per game (to rank 15th in baseball).

-- Davies (0-0) gets the starting nod for the Diamondbacks, his third of the season.
+- Kelly gets the start for the Diamondbacks, his 11th of the season.
+He is 5-3 with a 3.30 ERA and 59 strikeouts through 57 1/3 innings pitched.

-- His last appearance was on Sunday, April 9 against the Los Angeles Dodgers, when the righty went 4 1/3 innings, surrendering five earned runs while allowing five hits.
+- The righty's most recent appearance was on Sunday against the Pittsburgh Pirates, when he threw five innings, surrendering two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.